nomawni/Operating-System/README.md

 It squashes all commits of the feature branch together into one with the name of the merge request.
 This results in a quite nice commit history, consisting of one commit for each issue/feature.

 ### Integration Branch?
-Previously the usage of a integration branch was used, but those are typically used to combine multiple featurebranches together to be then tested in combination and integrated as one into the master branch.
+Previously the usage of a integration branch was used, but those are typically used to combine multiple feature branches together to be then tested in combination and integrated as one into the master branch.
 That is not necessary for our project and really only makes sense for larger-scale projects
 #